“Whereas ye know not what shall be on the morrow. For what is your life?

 far higher and greater than our finite minds can imagine.

-Here are some thoughts I leave you from the story and
+Here are some thoughts I leave you from the story and Scripture:

 The word I spoke to her in due season yesterday—my testimony